Does it seem like every potential client is on Instagram?

 When potential clients are browsing your portfolio, they can immediately book an appointment with you without leaving the Instagram app.

 Make it easy for your clients.
 Get them while they’re ready to book.

 If you don’t have this feature, clients can migrate away from your page, and they won’t have it at the top of their mind to book with you.

 Only some scheduling software will allow you to do this, so be sure yours offers the Instagram booking feature.

 Here are instructions on how to add the Schedulicity Book button to your Instagram.

-Pro tip: On top of the Instagram Book button, Schedulicity offers tools for email marketing, payment processing, client management, and, of course, an easy breezy calendar for your appointments.
+Pro Tip: On top of the Instagram Book button, Schedulicity offers tools for email marketing, payment processing, client management, and an easy-to-use calendar for your appointments.

 Build Your Instagram Brand